SUSYUSTC/SUSYUSTC.github.io/_pages/research.md

 <h3> Electron transport in semiconductors </h3>

-High-electric-field electron transport is of fundamental interest and practical importance in semiconductors.
-In fact, the theoretical description of electron transport requires accurate calculation of electron-phonon interaction.
-However, due to the high computational cost, the multi-phonon processes are usually neglected in the elctron-phonon interaction calculation.

-In the recent works, we studied high-field transport properties in GaAs by including two-phonon scattering processes.
-Our findings reconcile a long-standing discrepancy regarding the strength of intervalley scattering in GaAs as inferred from transport and optical studies.
+The study of electron transport under high electric fields is both fundamentally intriguing and practically crucial for semiconductor technology.
+A comprehensive theoretical understanding of electron transport necessitates precise calculations of electron-phonon interactions.
+Yet, the complexity and high computational demands often lead to the simplification of these calculations by omitting multi-phonon processes, which are critical for accuracy.

+In our recent research, we delved into the high-field transport characteristics of Gallium Arsenide (GaAs), specifically incorporating the effects of two-phonon scattering processes.
+This inclusion sheds light on and resolves a longstanding debate concerning the intensity of intervalley scattering in GaAs, a discrepancy previously noted between transport and optical studies.
+Our findings not only enhance the accuracy of electron transport models but also provide a more coherent understanding of electron-phonon interactions in semiconductors.

 References: